 Biden meets Iraq officials and US commanders following troop pullback from urban centres.

-The US still has 130,000 troops in Iraq but they are now working in support of Iraqi government forces rather than taking a lead role in providing security, under the Status of Forces Agreement (Sofa),
+Under the Status of Forces Agreement (Sofa), the US still has 130,000 troops in Iraq but they are supporting Iraqi government forces rather than providing security.

-Al-Maliki met Ban Ki-moon, the UN secretary-general, in New York earlier on Wednesday in an effort to ease UN sanctions imposed on Iraq after its invasion of Kuwait in 1990.
+Before meeting Obama, Al-Maliki met Ban Ki-moon, the UN secretary-general, in New York in an effort to ease UN sanctions imposed on Iraq after its invasion of Kuwait in 1990.

 The Iraqi prime minister then held talks with envoys of the five permanent members